By using our platform you agree to the following Terms and Conditions

 "Documentation" means the documentation for the Hosted Services produced by the Provider and delivered or made available by the Provider to the Customer;

-"Effective Date" means following the Customer completing and submitting the online Services Order Form published by the Provider, the date upon which the Provider sends to the Customer an order confirmation;
+"Effective Date" means the date specified in the Services Order Form or in the event of self-service the date upon which the Provider sends to the Customer an order confirmation;

 "Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);